Calgary ban on public events includes Flames, Stampeders should leagues restart

 Leagues, games and tournaments around the world have been suspended, cancelled or postponed indefinitely because of the COVID-19 crisis.

-Thirteen Albertans had died and the number of those infected in the province was closing in on 1,000 on Friday.
+Eighteen Albertans had died and 1,075 people had been infected in the province as of Friday.

 "Even if before the end of June we are in a situation where we think we've seen the other side of the mountain, even if we're at a place where the number of cases are coming down, I'm no epidemiologist, but I don't think it's wise to say 'hey everybody, let's have seventeen, twenty or thirty-five thousand people all in one space,'" Calgary Mayor Naheed Nenshi said.